 Boards must ensure that Workforce Solutions Office staff discusses and explains the content of the FEP.

-Boards must be aware that if participants fail to comply with the terms of the FEP, the participants are subject to a full family sanction.
+If participants fail to comply with the terms of the FEP, the participants are subject to a full family sanction.
 Boards must ensure that the FEP:

 is a current and consistent document subject to change based on the individual Choices participant’s circumstances; and